Immigration Library - Visa Revalidation FAQ

 Q: What are the benefits of Visa Revalidation?

 A: There are two (2) benefits.
-First, an alien with an expired visa may renew his/her visa (provided he/she meets the qualifications) without having to face the risk of being denied a visa and prohibited from returning to the U.S. Second, Visa Revalidation is relatively inexpensive compared to other ways of obtaining a visa (i.e., going to one's home country to apply for a visa or applying for a visa through a third country).
+First, an alien with an expired visa may renew his/her visa (provided he/she meets the qualifications) without having to face the risk of being denied a visa and prohibited from returning to the U.S. Second, Visa Revalidation is relatively inexpensive, compared to other ways of obtaining a visa (i.e., going to one's home country to apply for a visa or applying for a visa through a third country).

 Q: How do you apply for Visa Revalidation?

-2. you must have a valid passport; and
+• You must have a valid passport; and

-Each consulate may have its own additional requirements as well.
+Each Consulate may have its own additional requirements as well.

 Q: How do I qualify for Visa Revalidation through the State Department?